christianzoppi/assets-backup/readme.md

 ```

 ## Data structure
-The script will store the organise the content creating a folder for each space, the folder will have the id of the space.
+The script will store and organise the content by creating a folder for each space, the folder will have the id of the space.
 Inside the folder of the space there will be a folder with the id of each asset.
-Inside the folder of each asset there will be the asset itself and a file called `sb_asset_data.json` with the [Asset Object](https://www.storyblok.com/docs/api/management#core-resources/assets/the-asset-object) from the Storyblok MAPI.The structure will be the same for both the `local` and the `s3` backups.
+Inside the folder of each asset there will be the asset itself and a file called `sb_asset_data.json` with the [Asset Object](https://www.storyblok.com/docs/api/management#core-resources/assets/the-asset-object) from the Storyblok MAPI.
+The structure will be the same for both the `local` and the `s3` backups.

-When performing the S3 backup the script will create a `./temp` folder to store temporary the files before sending them to the bucket.
+When performing the S3 backup the script will create a `./temp` folder to store the files temporarily before sending them to the bucket.